 We are exposed to market risk related to changes in interest rates.
-As of December 31, 2023, we had cash and cash equivalents of \$195.8 million, which includes cash in operating bank accounts, and investments in money market funds.
+As of December 31, 2022, we had cash and cash equivalents of \$102.3 million, which includes cash in operating bank accounts, investments in money market accounts, and money market funds.
 We have policies requiring us to invest in high-quality issuers, limit our exposure to any individual issuer, and ensure adequate liquidity.
-Our primary exposure to market risk related to our cash and cash equivalents is interest rate sensitivity, which is affected by changes in the general level of U.S. interest rates, particularly because our investments are in short-term securities.
+Our primary exposure to market risk is interest rate sensitivity, which is affected by changes in the general level of U.S. interest rates, particularly because our investments are in short-term securities.
 Due to the short-term duration of our investment portfolio and the low risk profile of our investments, an immediate 100 basis point change in interest rates would not have a material effect on the fair market value of our portfolio.